It's easy to play the Native American Flute.

 The Native American Flutes (NAF) I am performing on are build by Odell Borg, who founded High Spirits in 1990.
 His work-shop is located in the beautiful South Arizona town of Patagonia.

-For Advanced students with pre-knowledge in wind-instruments, or you have big hands/long-fingers, try out the traditional pitch F#-minor NAF.
-I would not recommend to start with a lower key, because most lower keyed flutes have problems with the over-blown tones.
-The F#-minor NAF has a really beautiful warm alto sound and F# is the tone of the 4th chakra, the heart-chakra.
+A.: For Advanced students with pre-knowledge in wind-instruments, and/or if you have big hands/long-fingers, try out the traditional pitch F#-minor NAF.
+The tone "F#" relates to green (turquoise), the 6th chakra, the heart-chakra, enhancing having space, love, empathy helps to build nourishing relationships.
+I would not recommend to start with a lower key then “F#”, because most lower keyed flutes have problems with reaching the 2nd octave, by over-blowing root tones.
+The F#-minor NAF has a really beautiful warm/alto sound and is great for meditation, relaxation getting in contact with the space of the heart, creating beautiful melodies.

 How to play the Native American Flute?